Or, Why Movie Universes are suffering from Cosmic Inflation.

 While Hollywood may be milking the money-making movie machine (after all it is a business and making money is the name of the game), and movie-goers are willing to accept that the ‘finale’ of their trilogy is extended to ‘explore the details’, many reviewers and critics are giving declining ratings for this approach.
 More and more is it seen as a cash-grab rather than making a tight film (a film is different to a movie) and this is negatively impacting the movie-goers experience.
 I watched Divergent recently as it looked good on paper and in the trailer.
 However, I found the movie lacking and clearly just Part I in the series despite its own rather flimsy story arc.
 I won’t be tuning in for Part II, though many people did.
 A similar story is unfolding with Warhammer and early reviews are finding the narrative hollow.

 For the purpose of clarity, I see a film as the art of storytelling committed to celluloid or digital.
 It is complete in itself and explores character growth or descent and imbues an emotional response in the viewer.
 A movie is created for the sheer enjoyment of the viewer and to generate as much money as possible.
-What we see at the cinema can work equally on both scales, or be clearly more film than movie or vice versa.
+What we see at the cinema can work equally on both scales, or be clearly more film than a movie or vice versa.

 Cosmic Inflation of the Movie Universe